Top

-Let’s analyze each issue and see how they are related to each other and how they affect us.
+Let’s analyze how the two are related and how they ultimately affect us consumers.

 Inflation is the percentage change in overall prices between two periods as measured by a price index.
-The country’s 9.6% inflation rate means that, in simple terms, a product costing P100 last year is now selling at P109.60 this year.
+For instance, an inflation rate of 9.6% means that, in simple terms, a product costing P100.00 last year is now selling at P109.60 this year — a 9.6% increase in prices from the previous period.

-In the context of inflation, interest rates refer to the benchmark rates such as federal funds rate that the Central Bank (Federal Reserve in the US) uses to control money supply.
-By imposing higher rates, the Central Bank effectively curtails the ability of banks to lend money to their customers.
+Interest rates usually cited in Central Bank announcements typically refer to the benchmark rates — such as the federal funds rate of the US Federal Reserve used to control money supply.
+By imposing higher rates, the Central Bank effectively limits the ability of banks to lend money to customers.

-How?
-The higher benchmark rates forces banks to increase their own interest rate charged to customers.
-These may be interest charged on one’s housing, car, or credit card loans.
-If, for example, you were thinking of taking out a bank loan to be able to buy a house, you might back out if you discovered that the interest rate on housing loans has increased.
+If, for example, you were thinking of getting a bank loan to be able to buy a house, you might back out if you discovered that the interest rate on housing loans has increased.
 In this case, the money that should have been loaned to you is retained with the bank and does not flow to the market.

-Banks may also choose to raise the interest on deposit accounts.
-With higher deposit interest rates, people might think twice about spending and decide to simply save.
+2. Banks may also choose to raise the interest on deposit accounts.
+With higher deposit interest rates, people might think twice about spending and simply decide to save.
 By saving, the supply of money in the market becomes limited.

 How are inflation and interest rates related?